Revealing Fano Resonance in Dirac Materials ZrTe5 through Raman Scattering: Theoretical calculations and analysis

-Highly accurate band structure, especially band gap, is crucial to calculate $D_\textrm{e-h}(\omega, T)$ at the low frequency $\omega_0=73.3$cm\textsuperscript{-1} (9 meV) of B\textsubscript{2g} \rom{1} mode.
-Therefore, the temperature renormalization effects on the band structure of ZrTe\textsubscript{5} system, including the Lifshitz transition ZrTe\textsubscript{5} at $T\approx 135$K where the bang gap closes~\cite{xu2018temperature}, should be considered.
-In practice, we model the temperature effect on band structure by adjusting the lattice parameters according to experiments~\cite{fjellvaag1986structural}.
-In addition, we align the structures such that the band gap(at $\Gamma$) is 30 meV at $T=10k$, vanishes at $T=135K$, and becomes 20 meV at $T=300k$, according to experimental result~\cite{xu2018temperature}, where the biggest change of lattice constant is $b$ from $14.592$\AA to $14.768$\AA.
-Because the contribution of $D_\textrm{e-h}(\omega_0, T)$ is concentrated at the Brillouin zone center, this allows us to employ an effective uniform $360\times360\times120$ k-grid by only sampling a smaller $20\times20\times20$ sub-grid around $\Gamma$-point for the summation in Eq.~\eqref{eq: D}.
+For a fixed band structure, Eq.~\eqref{eq: D} indicates that $D_\textrm{e-h}(\omega, T)$ decreases with increasing temperature due to the Pauli blocking effect.
+However, this thermal blocking behavior contradicts the experimentally observed increase in $1/q^2$ with temperature.
+This discrepancy suggests that thermal renormalization of the band structure near the Fermi level plays a significant role.
+Notably, the band gap in the ZrTe\textsubscript{5} system exhibits strong temperature dependence, undergoing a Lifshitz transition near $T \approx 135$ K, where the band gap closes~\cite{xu2018temperature}.
+To incorporate this temperature effect in practice, one can adjust the lattice parameters based on experimental measurements~\cite{fjellvaag1986structural}.
+In addition, we align the structures such that the band gap(at $\Gamma$) is 30 meV at $T=10$ K, vanishes at $T=135$ K, and becomes 20 meV at $T=300$ K, according to experimental result~\cite{xu2018temperature}, where the biggest change of lattice constant is $b$ from $14.592$ \AA\ to $14.768$ \AA.\ Because the contribution of $D_\textrm{e-h}(\omega_0, T)$ is concentrated at the Brillouin zone center, this allows us to employ an effective uniform $360\times360\times120$ k-grid by only sampling a smaller $20\times20\times20$ sub-grid around $\Gamma$-point for the accurate summation in Eq.~\eqref{eq: D}.

 The temperature-dependence of the valence band maximum (VBM) and conduction band minimum (CBM) at $\Gamma$-point is shown in Fig.~\ref{Fig4}(a), together with the Fermi level $\epsilon_\textrm{F}$.
 In this plot, we shift the middle point between VBM and CBM at zero for clarity.
-In Fig.~\ref{Fig4}(b) we plot the $D_\textrm{e-h}(\omega_0, T)$ versus temperature in blue dot line.
-One can see that $D_\textrm{e-h}(\omega_0, T)$ initially increases as temperature rises, reaches a maximum at $T\approx 75$K, and turns to decrease with further rising temperature.
+In Fig.~\ref{Fig4}(b) we plot the $D_\textrm{e-h}(\omega_0, T)$ versus temperature in blue solid line.
+One can see that $D_\textrm{e-h}(\omega_0, T)$ initially increases as temperature rises, reaches a maximum at $T\approx 75$ K, and turns to decrease with further rising temperature.
 Clearly, the nonmonotonic behaviour of $D_\textrm{e-h}(\omega_0, T)$ is only qualitatively consistent with the experimental results in the low temperature region, where increasing $D_\textrm{e-h}(\omega_0, T)$ implies the enhancement of Fano resonance.